rixbrnn/tdc_kg_2025/0-dbsetup/README.md

 docker compose logs -f mysql
 ```

-You should see a message similar to “ready for connections”.
+You should see a message similar to "ready for connections".

 ---